AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 electromagnetic waves proved to be identical to the properties of

-light: in addition, optical and electromagnetic phenomena
+light: there was also in addition optical and electromagnetic

-were unified. .
+phenomena were unified.
 Radio waves, heat radiation,

 light, X-rays and gamma rays, together with the classical and